mik-jozef/chalk/spec-notes.md

-   if there is more than one thread levels of concurrency: (process pool, process, thread pool, thread - on potentially different cores), (coroutines - on the same cpu) capabilities? eg. load a module that has only a partial access to standard library? capabilities of eval? an allocator that uses pages reserved for inter-process communication
+   if there is more than one thread levels of concurrency: (process pool, process, thread pool, thread - on potentially different cores), (coroutines - on the same cpu) coroutines? stackless/stackfull, symmetric/assymetric `Object.pointers()` - if an instance stores some pointers not as pointers, this function should return all such pointers capabilities? eg. load a module that has only a partial access to standard library? capabilities of eval? an allocator that uses pages reserved for inter-process communication